NBrisbon/CDC_Behavioral_RiskFactors/README.md

-# CDC Behavioral RiskFactors
+# Predicting Mental Health Problems

+## 1.0 Introduction
+For health-care providers who lack psychiatric training, it can be difficult to effectively assess whether or not a patient may benefit from mental health services.
+Self-report assessments, such as the Beck Depression Inventory (BDI) or the Patient Health Questionnaire (PHQ)-9, are available to providers who wish to screen for depression and other psychological disorders.
+However, not all providers engage in these screenings and many people who are suffering end up without treatment.
+The purpose of this project was to develop a way that health-care providers could assess need for mental health services, based on demographics and general health-related questions.

+## 2.0 Data
-## Behavioral Risk Factor Surveillance System
+## Behavioral Risk Factor Surveillance System (BRFSS) by Centers for Disease Control and Prevention (CDC)

-The 2017 BRFSS data continues to reflect the changes initially made in 2011 in weighting methodology (raking) and the addition of cell phone only respondents.
+The Behavioral Risk Factor Surveillance System (BRFSS) is the nation’s premier system of health-related telephone surveys that collect state data about U.S. residents regarding their health-related risk behaviors, chronic health conditions, and use of preventive services.
 The aggregate BRFSS combined landline and cell phone dataset is built from the landline and cell phone data submitted for 2017 and includes data for 50 states, the District of Columbia, Guam, and Puerto Rico.

-There are 450,016 records for 2017.
+For 2017, there were 450,016 records and 358 total variables.

 The website is: https://www.cdc.gov/brfss/annual_data/annual_2017.html